 5.11.
-The annual vacation is exigible within 12 months following the end of the qualifying year.
+The annual vacation is exigible within 12 months following the end of the reference year.

 5.12.
-When the employee's work contract is cancelled before he has taken the total annual vacation to which he was entitled, he receives, in addition to the monetary compensation established in section 5.02 and relating to the vacation he has not taken, a compensation equal to 6 % of the gross earnings during the current qualifying year.
+When the employee's work contract is cancelled before he has taken the total annual vacation to which he was entitled, he receives, in addition to the monetary compensation established in section 5.02 and relating to the vacation he has not taken, a compensation equal to 6% of the gross earnings during the current reference year.

 5.13.
 The annual vacation cannot be transferred from one year to another.

 6.01.
 For an employee, St. John the Baptist's Day is a general holiday with pay pursuant to the National Holiday Act (chapter F-1.1).

 6.02.
 For the purposes of this Decree, the following days are statutory general holidays: 1 January, Good Friday, the Monday preceding 25 May, 1 July, the first Monday in September, the second Monday in October, Rememberance Day and 25 December.

 6.03.
 For each statutory general holiday, the employer must pay to the employee an indemnity equal to 1/20 of the wages earned during the 4 complete weeks of pay preceding the week of the holiday, including premiums, but excluding overtime hours.

 6.04.
 If an employee must work on one of the days indicated in section 6.02, the employer, in addition to paying to the employee working on that general holiday the wages for the work done, must pay to such employee the indemnity provided for in section 6.03, or grant him a compensatory holiday equivalent to the number of hours worked on the holiday, on a date agreed upon by the employer and the employee.

 6.05.
 To benefit from a statutory general holiday, an employee must not have been absent from work without the employer's authorization or without valid cause on the working day preceding or on the working day following the holiday.